ATiredVegan/PeakClimber/README.md

 There are three python files and a bash script in this repository: peakclimber.py, gui_main2.py, and main.py.
 You do not need to touch peakclimber.py at all, and main.py is a command line version of PeakClimber if you feel like using it for some reason.
 These three files need to stay in the same folder.
 You also need to download the setup.sh script and requirements.txt in order for the code to run successufly.

 1. In a terminal window, using cd, navigate to the location of peakclimber using the cd command.
 2. Run the setup script by typing bash setup.sh.
-If you are following good coding practices you should create a new environment specifically for PeakClimber (python3 -m venv .venv or create a new environment with your package manager), but if you don't know what I mean by this, it's not important.
+If you are following good coding practices you should create and activate a new environment specifically for PeakClimber (python3 -m venv .venv or create a new environment with your package manager), but if you don't know what I mean by this, it's not important.
 This script will install all the packages you need via pip
 3. After you have installed the required packages successfully, you can run PeakClimber by typing python gui_main2.py
 4. PeakClimber will then open a new window and ask you for a sample name (defaults to filename if you put nothing in) and to import a file using the file browser
 5. The next screen will show you the raw chromatograph and then prompt you to select a region you would like to analyze.